Dallas and San Antonio Causes of Trucking Accidents Attorney

 Trucking accidents often result in catastrophic injuries or fatalities.
 Determining the cause of these accidents is critical in preparing a strong personal injury case.

 At Bristol & Dubiel LLP, our legal team is committed to maximizing compensation for the victims of trucking accidents.
 We will conduct a comprehensive investigation to determine why a trucking accident took place, who is ultimately responsible, and what value can be placed on the lasting damage.

 Contact us to arrange a free initial consultation with an attorney who has handled many trucking accident claims.
-We provide aggressive advocacy to injured people in the Dallas-Fort Worth metroplex, and throughout North Texas and Oklahoma.
+We provide aggressive advocacy to injured people in the Dallas-Fort Worth metroplex, San Antonio, and throughout North Texas and Oklahoma.

 Investigating the Cause

 Trucking accidents require an immediate investigation in order to preserve crucial evidence.
 Rest assured, we will leave no stone unturned.
 We collect police reports, accident reports, medical documentation, driver’s logs and internal records of the trucking company.
 This allows us to determine who is truly responsible for the accident and resulting injuries.

 Research completed by the National Transportation Safety Board suggests that driver fatigue and lack of sleep is the number one cause of tractor trailer accidents, a greater danger than either alcohol or drugs.
 It is estimated by the U.S. National Highway Traffic Safety Administration that driver fatigue may be responsible for as many as 240,000 motor vehicle accidents in the U.S. annually.
 If the fatigue of a driver causes him to weave or fall asleep at the wheel, both he and his employer may be held liable for the personal injuries and damages which result.